 All employees and students of Wageningen University & Research must comply with the Integrity Code of Wageningen University & Research and its principles for acting with integrity: Carefully, Reliably, Independent Social Responsibility and Inspiringly as well as in a safe work environment.
 The Regulation on Work for Third Parties applies to ancillary activities.
 It is important that both the internal organisation and potential clients have insight into work for third parties.
 This prevents (the suggestion of) a conflict of interests.
 This means that all employees must ask prior written permission to perform work for third parties.
 And it is especially important for scientists (including professors) that they publish their work for third parties in accordance with the Dutch Code of Conduct for Academic Research on the profile pages of the website of Wageningen University & Research (see also text below).

 In their letter of appointment new employees sign the Integrity Code Wageningen University & Research, the Dutch Code of Conduct for Academic Research, the Network Regulation and they list their work for third parties.
-Wageningen University & Research follows regulations used in complaint procedures regarding abuse, such as the Whistleblower’s Regulations and the Regulation on Undesirable Social Behaviour and it offers help and support in dealing with improper behaviour.
+Wageningen University & Research follows regulations used in complaint procedures regarding abuse, such as the Whistleblower’s Regulations and the Complaints prodecure regarding undesirable behaviour and it offers help and support in dealing with improper behaviour.

-With regard to scientific integrity, WUR acts in accordance with the national Code of Conduct for Academic Research.
-Until October 1st 2018 the Netherlands Code of Conduct for Academic Practice (2004) is applicable.
-As of the 1st of October 2018 the Netherlands Code of Conduct for Research Integrity (2018) is applicable.
+With regard to scientific integrity, WUR acts in accordance with the Netherlands Code of Conduct for Research Integrity is applicable.
+This Code is based on the following, widely supported principles namely: honesty, scrupulousness, transparency, independence and responsibility.
 Acting with integrity is the main pillar of good scientific practice and is an essential prerequisite for creating trust in and maintaining the credibility of science.

 At WUR we collect a lot of personal data and we treat this very carefully.
 In addition, the European privacy act, the General Data Protection Regulation (GDPR), stipulates strict conditions for collecting, using and storing personal data.
 It is good to realise that, at WUR, we organise the processes so that we comply with the demands of this act.
 WUR will use personal data only for the purpose for which they were collected unless otherwise granted by the explicit permission of the parties involved.